 “His failure to come up with answers to the questions being asked of him mean he is not fit to be running our health service.”

 A spokesperson for the Scottish government has sought to defend Mr Neil’s position.
 Responding last night to the motion to be considered today, they said:

 “The health secretary has acted entirely appropriately at every single stage of the process regarding mental health service provision across NHS Lanarkshire and all of the key information in this case has already been in the public domain for a very long time.
 We look forward to using the opportunity tomorrow to once again outline that position.

 “That will ensure the health secretary can continue to focus on ensuring our NHS — one of Scotland’s greatest success stories — goes on delivering high quality care for thousands of people, day in, day out.”

 It has been reported that the Conservatives and Liberal Democrats will support the motion, although with the SNP’s majority it’s probably not worth anyone holding their breath on this one.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.